dfranklin02/SRL/docs/pages/metacognition/metacognition.md

     <li class="active">Metacognition</li>
 </ul>

-## Metacognition: Planning, Monitoring, and Evaluation
+## WHAT is metacognition?

 Have you ever procrastinated on an “easy” assignment only to find out you didn’t have enough time to finish it? (*Planning*) Or read course material then suddenly thought, “What did I just read?” (*Monitoring*).
 Have you ever finished a test and thought “I did pretty well!” only to receive a lower grade than you’d expected (*Evaluation*)?
 Skills in planning, monitoring, and evaluating your schoolwork are called **metacognition**.
 Metacognition is your awareness of and control over your thinking.
-These skills are important because they help people identify when things are go well or not and how they might need to adapt in order to improve.
+These skills are important because they help people stay aware of and take control over how they approach and reflect on their learning.

-In this interactive figure, you can see how frequently you said you use metacognitive strategies to plan, monitor, and evaluate your thinking.
-You can click on the circles in the figure to explore your results and learn how you can improve your metacognitive skills to succeed in college.

 <center><img src='images/metacognition.png' alt='Metacognition Cycle' /></center>